Sohrab Ahmari: Books

 While in law school, Ahmari co-edited with Nasser Weddady the 2012 book Arab Spring Dreams: The Next Generation Speaks Out for Freedom and Justice from North Africa to Iran, an anthology of the top essays submitted by young Middle Eastern dissidents to the Dream Deferred Essay Contest.
-The Times Literary Supplement writes that Weddady and Ahmari "perceptively edited this collection of winning entries" from the Dream Deferred contest, and that "some of these young writers [featured in the anthology] possess more clarity than all the pundits combined."
+The Times Literary Supplement writes that Weddady and Ahmari "perceptively edited this collection of winning entries" from the Dream Deferred contest and that "some of these young writers [featured in the anthology] possess more clarity than all the pundits combined."
 The book received endorsements from Polish Nobel Peace Prize winner Lech Wałęsa and feminist icon Gloria Steinem, who wrote the anthology's foreword.

-Ahmari's book, The New Philistines, a critique of how identity politics are corrupting the arts, was released on October 20, 2016 from Biteback Publishing.
+Ahmari's book, The New Philistines, about his belief that identity politics are corrupting the arts, was released on October 20, 2016, from Biteback Publishing.
 In January 2019, Ignatius Press published his spiritual memoir, From Fire, by Water, about his conversion to Roman Catholicism.

-His most recent book is entitled; The Unbroken Thread: Discovering the Wisdom of Tradition in an Age of Chaos (2021).
+The Unbroken Thread: Discovering the Wisdom of Tradition in an Age of Chaos was released in 2021.

+His most recent book, Tyranny, Inc.: How Private Power Crushed American Liberty – and What to Do About It, was released in 2023.

 Personal life

-Ahmari was raised as a Twelver Shia but later embraced atheism, ultimately later converting to Catholicism in 2016.
+Sohrab Ahmari had been an atheist since the age of 12.
+Ahmari was raised to believe that religion was backwards, and his parents would secretly consume alcohol while in Iran.
+Ahmari converted from atheism to Catholicism in 2016.
 In late September 2016, he wrote a three-page article about his conversion in The Catholic Herald, which was the cover story of the September 30, 2016 issue.

+Ahmari is married to architect Ting Li, with whom he has a son and a daughter.